Commercial Projects

 Crown Prince Mohammed envisions Neom as a city that will overhaul Saudi Arabia’s economy and serve as a testing ground for revolutionary technologies.

 In addition to The Line, Neom includes an industrial city, ports, and tourism sites.
-It is set to host the 2029 Asian Winter Games at Trojena mountain resort.
+It is set to host the 2029 Asian Winter Games at Trojena Mountain Resort.

 Satellite image

-The project is believed to have begun early last year, with a satellite image taken in May 2023 showing construction of the base village and excavation activity along The Line in Saudi Arabia’s northwestern Tabuk province.
+The project is believed to have begun early last year, with a satellite image taken in May 2023 showing the construction of the base village and excavation activity along The Line in Saudi Arabia’s northwestern Tabuk province.

 The pullback on the project comes as a surprise amid reports that the kingdom’s sovereign wealth fund has yet to approve Neom’s budget for 2024.